LoginRadius/engineering-portal/content/guest-post/nestjs-authentication-with-loginradius-api/index.md

 ```

 Note that you are also importing the user DTO and the loginradius-sdk at the top of the file.
-To execute the signup method in the signup route, inject it in the `auth.contoller.ts` file.
+To execute the signup method in the signup route, inject it in the `auth.controller.ts` file.

 ```JavaScript
 import { Injectable } from '@nestjs/common';